Unity-Technologies/ml-agents/docs/Python-API.md

 from mlagents_envs.environment import UnityEnvironment
 # This is a non-blocking call that only loads the environment.
 env = UnityEnvironment(file_name="3DBall", seed=1, side_channels=[])
-# Start interacting with the evironment.
+# Start interacting with the environment.
 env.reset()
 behavior_names = env.behavior_specs.keys()
 ...